-With over 48 years of clinical history, Exeter has demonstrated successful clinical performance1 in peer-reviewed medical journals and national joint registries2,3,4
+With over 50 years of clinical history, Exeter has demonstrated successful clinical performance1 in peer-reviewed medical journals and national joint registries2,3

-Educational programmes include hands-on basic through to advanced courses to assist with surgeons learning objectives and professional development.
+Educational programmes include hands-on basic through advanced courses to assist with surgeons' learning objectives and professional development.

-Exeter is a cobalt-free implant8 and features Orthinox forged stainless steel
+Exeter is a cobalt-free implant7 and features Orthinox forged stainless steel.

 Exeter accommodates primary, revision and hip fracture cases with one implant and instrument system.
 The streamlined system helps promote operating room efficiencies by simplifying the training required for OR staff.